This Kuala Lumpur to Genting Highlands travel blog talks about 6 reasons why you should plan a trip to Genting.

 Enjoy The Natural Vistas And A Perfect Weather

 If none of the above strikes your fancy, then you’d definitely be enthralled by the eye-soothing landscapes here.
 If you already didn’t enjoy your Kuala Lumpur to Genting Highlands drive, just find a quiet corner to make yourself comfy and enjoy the serenity and the peace in these mountains.
-Temperature here is moreover always a few good degrees cooler than Kuala Lumpur and other neighbouring flat-lands, making it a refreshing and breezy getaway!
+The temperature here is moreover always a few good degrees cooler than Kuala Lumpur and other neighbouring flatlands, making it a refreshing and breezy getaway!

 Kuala Lumpur to Genting Highlands